-Upon specific written assignment by the Police Chief or his/her designated representative, an employee may be required to perform the duties of a position in a higher classification.
+Upon specific written assignment by the Chief of Police or their designated representative, an employee may be required to perform the duties of a position in a higher classification.
 Such assignments shall be made to existing authorized positions that are not actively occupied due to the temporary absence of the regularly appointed employee.
 Any Sergeant working out of classification shall be paid five percent (5%) above their current rate of pay.
 Such pay shall be paid for the hours the duties are actually assigned and performed in the higher classification.